 Key life/career moments:

-While Harris personally opposes the death penalty, she promised to defend it as California's attorney general in 2014, and appealed a federal judge's decision that it was unconstitutional.
+While Harris personally opposes the death penalty, she promised to defend it as California's attorney general in 2014 and appealed a federal judge's decision that it was unconstitutional.
 Harris also won a $25 billion settlement for California homeowners hit by the foreclosure crisis, but refused to prosecute Steven Mnuchin's OneWest Bank for foreclosure violations in 2013.

 Where she stands on some of the issues:

-Harris is also in favor of decriminalizing marijuana at the federal level and has proposed regulating marijuana and expunging prior marijuana convictions.
+Marijuana: Harris is in favor of decriminalizing marijuana at the federal level and has proposed regulating marijuana and expunging prior marijuana convictions.
 This is in contrast to her previous positions on the issue.
 From 2011 to 2017, under her purview as attorney general of California, tens of thousands of residents in the state were arrested annually for marijuana infractions, according to a 2016 Drug Policy Alliance report.
 She said "times have changed."

 What you might not know about her:

-Harris is the daughter of an Indian mother and Jamaican father, and is the second African-American woman and first South Asian-American senator in history.
+Harris is the daughter of an Indian mother and Jamaican father and is the second African American woman and first South Asian American senator in history.

 In Sanskrit, her name means "lotus."

-She is the author of a memoir, "The Truths We Hold: An American Journey," and the children's book, "Superheroes Are Everywhere."
+She is the author of a memoir, "The Truths We Hold: An American Journey," and a children's book, "Superheroes Are Everywhere."
 Harris credits her late mother, Shyamala Gopalan Harris, with empowering her to look for solutions.

-Harris chose to announce her campaign on Martin Luther King Jr. Day, citing the civil rights leader as an inspiration.
-Her campaign colors -- yellow, red and blue -- are a homage to the campaign of Shirley Chisholm, the first Black woman ever to run for president from a major party.
+Harris chose to announce her presidential campaign on Martin Luther King Jr. Day, citing the civil rights leader as an inspiration.
+Her campaign colors -- yellow, red and blue -- are a homage to the campaign of Shirley Chisholm, the first Black woman to run for president from a major party.